Safety

 • Identify the duties of the entry supervisor.

-• Describe the training requirements for a confined space entry rescue team.
+• Describe the training requirements for an entry rescue team.

 • Describe proper work practices for permit space entry.